-Mary had a very loving relationship with her mother, Katherine of Aragon.
-For the first eleven years of Mary’s life, she was often by her mother’s side, learning the same lessons from Katherine that Katherine had learned from her own mother Isabel, the great Queen of Castille.
-The history books I have read all paint the picture of a mother and daughter who truly loved each other.
+Mary had a loving relationship with her mother, Katherine of Aragon.
+For the first eleven years of Mary’s life, she was often by her mother’s side, learning the same lessons from Katherine that Katherine had learned from her own mother Isabel, the great Queen of Castile.
+The history books I have read all paint the picture of a mother and daughter who loved each other.
 Indeed, with Katherine of Aragon’s memories of dead baby followed by dead baby, Mary – her one living child – would have been very precious to her.
-And very central to this picture of a caring mother and a bright-eyed, fair-haired, zestful and dainty girl – whose feet so itched to dance – is a father in his prime, handsome, tall, athletic, musical gifted, full of life and bigger than life.
+Central to this picture of a caring mother and a bright-eyed, fair-haired, zestful and dainty girl – whose feet so itched to dance – is a father in his prime, handsome, tall, athletic, musical gifted, full of life and bigger than life.
 An already powerful king who would become more powerful still – a king who called his young daughter, ‘the pearl of my kingdom’.
 No wonder Mary idolised him.

 During this awful period of Mary’s life, there was a time when her father visited the nursery of Elizabeth, but he chose not to summon Mary.
 Henry had one major weakness (and he had many) when it came to women.
 He had no resilience against a woman’s tears.
 Many times, crying women melted his resolve, making him do other than he planned or wished.
 Knowing this, Henry often chose the tactic of avoidance.
 What he did not see would not touch him.
 The king knew Mary possessed many good reasons to weep, but he did not want to give her an opportunity to inflict her tears on him.